 Employees who regularly work on campus, and who are unable to attend campus due to severe weather/campus closure should contact their supervisor.

 All faculty and staff working from home will continue to perform their normal responsibilities, even if the physical campus is closed due to inclement weather.

 For students who have in-person classes, if you think the roadways near your home or the college are unsafe due to severe ice or snow, please call or email your professor if you decide not to come to class.
-For employees who think it is unsafe to travel to the college because of severe ice or snow, please call or email your supervisor as early as possible.
+For employees who think it is unsafe to travel to the college because of severe ice or snow, please call or email your supervisor.

 You can sign up to receive notification of Humber campus activity, including closures here.

 We will also inform GTA media of a campus or college closure.